SeeChen/Self-Learning/Nametag/README.md

 First of all, I randomly selected 370 pictures from a total of 1370 frames, and then annotated the nametags, person, and staff.
 The initial training aimed to establish a baseline for object detection.

 ### 4.2 First Detection and Refinement
 After the initial model training, the model was used to detect objects in the video frames.
 Based on the detection results, I extracted a set of images that were either correctly or incorrectly detected and re-annotated them to correct the labels.

 After that, similar to the first step, I randomly sampled 100 images for training.

 ### 4.3 Subsequent Iterative Training
+The second round of training used the refined dataset generated from the first detection.
+Each subsequent round of training used a refined dataset generated from the previous round's detection results.

+This iterative process of training, detecting, and refining continued through several rounds, with each iteration aimed at enhancing the model’s ability to accurately detect the objects of interest.

 ## 5. Result